shuvo-h/holiday-vision-client/README.md

 - REACT Bootstrap and custom CSS is used to design the pages.
 - In addition, REACT hook form and REACT Icon are also used to improve the design.
 - Data has been loaded and saved from/in mongoDB Atlas.
+- Firebase authentication system is used as a login system